Ruleofnine/achivit_rs/README.md

     ./init_db.sh
 ```

-###  Database Initialization (Windows):
+###  Database Initialization (Windows)

 Running Bash scripts on Windows may require additional steps because Windows does not have Bash installed by default.
-You can choose one of the following methods:

-    1. Use Windows Subsystem for Linux (WSL):
+    A common approach is to use [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install)

-        Install WSL: If you don't have WSL installed, you can follow the official Microsoft documentation to install it.

-        Open WSL terminal: Open the WSL terminal and navigate to the directory where the init_db.sh script is located.

-        Follow the macOS and Linux steps mentioned above to make the script executable (chmod +x init_db.sh) and run it (./init_db.sh).

-    Use Git Bash or Cygwin:

-        If you have Git installed, it often includes Git Bash, which provides a Bash-like environment on Windows.

-        Alternatively, you can use Cygwin, which is a more comprehensive Linux-like environment for Windows.

-        After installing Git Bash or Cygwin, open the terminal and navigate to the directory containing init_db.sh.

-        Follow the macOS and Linux steps mentioned above to make the script executable (chmod +x init_db.sh) and run it (./init_db.sh).

-    Use a Bash Shell Emulator for Windows:

-    There are third-party Bash shell emulators for Windows, such as Git Bash, Windows Terminal, or other terminal emulators like cmder.
-You can use these emulators to run your Bash script.

-        Install one of these emulators.

-        Open the emulator and navigate to the directory containing init_db.sh.

-        Follow the macOS and Linux steps mentioned above to make the script executable (chmod +x init_db.sh) and run it (./init_db.sh).

-Each of these methods allows you to run the Bash script on Windows.
-Choose the one that best fits your development environment and preferences.
+    Regardless of how you approach it.
+Once on you have the ability to run Bash Scripts on your windows machine follow the [Linux/macOS](#database-initialization-linuxmacos) steps
+    Alternatively you can swap your OS to Linux.

 ### Running the Bot

 Finally, run the following command to build and run the bot: